JohannesSchorr/M-N-Kappa/docs/source/theory/materials.rst

 Reinforcement
 =============

-The characteristics of the stress-strain-relationship of reinforcement steel is similar to those of :ref:`theory_materials_steel`.
+The characteristics of the stress-strain-relationship of reinforcement steel is similar to those of :ref:`theory.materials.steel`.
 Solely the input-parameters change in :py:class:`~m_n_kappa.Reinforcement` as follows:

 - Yield strength :math:`f_\mathrm{s}`: ``f_s`` (eqivalent to ``f_y`` in :py:class:`~m_n_kappa.Steel`)